-Marc is a member of the Nova Scotia Barristers' Society (retired status) after retiring from the practice of law in 2014.
-He is a Trade-mark Agent and Senior Corporate Paralegal on our Business Law team.
+Marc retired from the practice of law in 2014.
+He is a Registered Trademark Agent (Canada) and a key member of our Business Law team.
 During his career as a lawyer, Marc practiced in Intellectual Property, Computer and Technology Transactions, Corporate and Commercial Transactions and Securities Law and is fluently bilingual in English and French.

 Marc is also an experienced musician, has published original songs and performs regularly in Halifax.
 He is happily married with four children.

 In a court of law, a judge must often assess a person’s act or omission against a certain legal standard of human conduct to determine whether that person’s behaviour was harmful or unlawful.Read full article